9 Must-Do’s While Staying in Downtown Portland, Oregon

 1. Spend the day exploring Washington Park

-Washington Park is hands down the best attraction in the Portland region and conveniently located just a 10 minute drive (or Lyft/Uber ride) from downtown.
+Washington Park is hands down the best attraction in the Portland region.
+Conveniently, this natural oasis is located just a 10 minute drive (or Lyft/Uber ride) from downtown.
 This massive park is home to the Oregon Zoo, the Portland Japanese Garden, the Hoyt Arboretum, the Portland Children’s Museum, as well as hundreds of miles of beautiful woodsy trails.

 The zoo, while small at just 60 acres, is pretty impressive with a diverse mix of animals including many endangered species.
-There are lots of great features here including a great underwater seal exhibit, a fantastic elephant exhibit, and a beautiful Pacific Northwest section featuring plants and animals native to the area.
-A nice easily walkable layout and lots of trees give this zoo a really natural feel as opposed to most others.
+Unique features include an underwater seal exhibit, a fantastic elephant exhibit, a polar bear exhibit, and a beautiful Pacific Northwest section featuring native plants and animals.
+Lots of trees give this zoo a really natural feel as opposed to most others.
 The mix of indoor and outdoor exhibits comes in handy weather-wise, as there are plenty of places to escape the inevitable rain.
-A new expansive Polar Bear exhibit is opening in 2020.

 The really unique aspect of Washington Park, and that which really sets it apart from many other urban parks, is the wonderful trail system.
-Here you can choose to hike a number of connecting trails as a means to get to and from various attractions, as opposed to taking the free (seasonal) shuttle.
+Here you can choose to hike a number of connecting trails as a means to get to and from various attractions.
 This is a great way to get in a nice workout while also enjoying the beautiful natural scenery of the area.
+Anyone looking to relax can opt take the free (seasonal) shuttle.

 2. Check out the local coffee scene